-Provisions for bad debts saw a net charge of £1.7 million during the year [2021: £1.0m write back] due to the impact of inflation and the squeeze on household incomes.
-The job market statistics and local house prices have remained remarkably buoyant during the year.
-However, we anticipate that 2023 will see further pressures on affordability and house prices.
-The Society will act responsibly and help borrowers, who are struggling with affordability, to manage their positions depending on their individual circumstances.
+Provisions for bad debts saw an additional net charge of £0.9 million during the year (2022: £1.7 million) due to the increase in arrears cases caused by higher inflation and the squeeze on household incomes.
+The job market statistics and local house prices have remained remarkably stable during the year.
+However, we anticipate that 2024 will see further pressures on affordability and house prices.
+The Society will act responsibly and help borrowers who are struggling with affordability to manage their positions, depending on their individual circumstances.